nshalon/DomCycle/README.md

 DomCycle requires the following inputs:

 - -g: assembly graph in FASTG format
-- -1: R1 mapped to the assembly in .sam format
+- -1: R1 mapped to the assembly FASTA in .sam format
-- -2: R2 mapped to the assembly in .sam format
+- -2: R2 mapped to the assembly FASTA in .sam format
 - -k: kmer used for assembly

 It is important that the contig names in the supplied FASTG match the contig names in the FASTA files that were used to create the .sam files.
 Otherwise, there is no way to know which mapped read is attributable to which contig.